PHOENIX26012000/SC-App/README.md

 ##### Share message to server

-#### specify message settings
+#### Specify message settings

 ## Limitations & Future Work

+During the design and implementation process of the app it was thought of and discussed a lot about the usibility of the app.
+It was tried to design the app as intuitive as possible, however an in-app tutorial of the purpose and the usage of the app is still missing.
+Whithout knowing about the background of the app, new users would probably get confused.
+However, such a feature could easily be implemented in future work.

 The main drawback of the application is the dependency on the android nearby library, which required to be handled by an activity.
-This makes it impossible to receive messages from nearyby peers, when the device screen is off and the device is in the pocket.
+This makes it impossible to receive messages from nearby peers, when the device screen is off and the device is in the pocket.
 The service gets only active when the application does.
-However, in the time when the application is active the battery is drained a lot faster than usual, which is obivously because of the Android Nearby library, which constantly publishes and receives messages when active.
-Futher investigations have to be made in this regards to find a solution that lowers the battery consumption.
+However, in the time when the application is active the battery is drained a lot faster than usual, which is obviously because of the Android Nearby library, which constantly publishes and receives messages when active.
+Further investigations have to be made in this regards to find a solution that lowers the battery consumption.

 By now all existing topics are open for everyone.
 In future it could be further investigated to create private topics that can only be entered by invited people.
 In such a case the concept of end-to-end encryption would have to be considered in order to avoid that people from 'outside' could incept and read the messages.